EricSmekens/node-bluetooth-obd/README.md

 * If it's a Bluetooth ELM327, then it should already be paired!
 If this hasn't been done, it will cause a connection error.
 * bluetooth-serial-port (module that is used by this module, thanks to Eelco) requires libbluetooth-dev package:
 ** $ sudo apt-get install libbluetooth-dev

-# Turbo-mode
-* Version 0.0.6 and higher contain some special settings that increase the amount of PIDS you can request by over 500%.
-Let me know if it gives errors.

 # Serial
 * If you're looking for serial RS23 connection, look into serial-obd.